huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Taurine helps regulate body temperature by increasing the rate at which sweat is produced, which is how the body cools itself.

 The more your body heats up during a workout, the faster you fatigue.
 But if you could keep your body a little cooler, then you might be able to push harder or last longer during exercise.

-Lifestyle Creep

-Traditional definition of financial wealth = Asset - Liability

-Expectation Inflation

-Expectation is the greatest liability

-You will never be rich (financially wealthy) if your expectations are growing faster than your asset because you are constantly wanting more

-Successful investment is when you lose the password of your investment account.
-The best investment is “buy and forget.”

-Maybe you’re already there.
-Maybe you’re right where you’re supposed to be.

-> Nearing the end of a long journey, a young Buddhist comes to the banks of a deep, wide river.
-He doesn’t know how to cross it and begins to ponder the challenge.
->
-> After several hours, he sees a Zen master on the other side of the river and calls out to him:
->
-> “Oh wise one, can you tell me how to cross this river and get to the other side?”
->
-> The Zen master thinks for a few moments and then replies:
->
-> “My son, you are on the other side.”

 Brand DNA Helix